awsdocs/amazon-s3-developer-guide/doc_source/LogFormat.md

 10
 ```

-**Referrer**
+**Referer**
-The value of the HTTP Referrer header, if present\.
+The value of the HTTP Referer header, if present\.
 HTTP user\-agents \(for example, browsers\) typically set this header to the URL of the linking or embedding page when making a request\.
 **Example Entry**

 ```